-Virtual environments can be based on augmented reality, virtual reality or mixed reality.
-The technologies used to employ virtual reality can range from a simple desktop set-up to cave automatic virtual environment.
-The consistent development in the field of virtual reality opens up possibilities of new VR technology that can be applied to meet the different needs of biomedical research and healthcare.
-Current applications of virtual reality include surgical training, treatment of psychiatric and psychological disorders, rehabilitation and animal-based experimentations, among others.
+Virtual environments can be based on augmented reality, virtual reality, or mixed reality.
+The technologies used to employ virtual reality can range from a simple desktop set-up to a cave automatic virtual environment.
+The consistent development in the field of virtual reality opens up possibilities for new VR technology that can be applied to meet the different needs of biomedical research and healthcare.
+Current applications of virtual reality include surgical training, treatment of psychiatric and psychological disorders, rehabilitation, and animal-based experimentations, among others.

-The highlight of virtual reality and its growing popularity in the field of healthcare and research is due to the flexibility of tailoring the virtual environments.
-Virtual reality proves to be a powerful tool that allows consistency in experimentation and replication, and greater control over participant’s safety and the experimental parameters.
+The highlight of virtual reality and its growing popularity in the field of healthcare and research is the flexibility of tailoring virtual environments.
+Virtual reality proves to be a powerful tool that allows consistency in experimentation and replication, and greater control over participants’ safety and the experimental parameters.
 Despite the initial set-up cost, virtual reality systems tend to be cost-effective and relatively less time-consuming.
-The VE also offer better ecological and ethological set-ups as opposed to traditional approaches.
+The VE also offers better ecological and ethological set-ups as opposed to traditional approaches.
 The use of auditory, tactile, and olfactory systems in combination with VR can further enhance the experiences and realism of the setting.

 However, VR systems do require a large amount of storage and processing capacities.
 Virtual reality experiences can induce sickness similar to motion sickness in the participants.
 The limited available literature and validation of the efficacy of VR are also of concern in addition to the lack of standardized practices across studies.